 I have no intention of completing any of the games in this series and certainly not of writing any hints.

 This is a reworking of Avernum, which itself was a rewrite of Exile: Escape from the Pit.
-The Story is the same and most of my hints apply to this game.
+Although the story is the same so that most of my hints for A1 apply to this game, there are some nice extensions: job-boards in many towns and a new settlement the “Freehold of Kyass”.

 In all three of the Avernum games in the first trilogy there are a few guidelines that always work.
 How far these hints function for the new trilogy I cannot say as I have not played these games much